ali-issa/ip-lookup/README.md

 - `LISTEN_ADDR`: (Optional) The address and port on which the server should listen.
   - Defaults to `:8080`.
   - Example: `export LISTEN_ADDR=":9000"`
+- `ALLOWED_CORS_ORIGINS`: (Optional) A comma-separated list of origins that are allowed to make cross-origin requests.
+  - If not set, or if the request's `Origin` header doesn't match any in the list, CORS headers will not be added, and browsers may block cross-origin requests.
+  - To allow all origins (use with caution, especially in production), set it to `*`.
+  - Example for specific origins: `export ALLOWED_CORS_ORIGINS="http://localhost:3000,https://yourfrontend.com"`
+  - Example to allow all: `export ALLOWED_CORS_ORIGINS="*"`

 ## Running the Service